Tinram/Base64image/README.md

         php base64image.php examples/example.txt example.png

-or if the script file is renamed, made executable, and present in $PATH:
+or if the script file is renamed, made executable, and present in *$PATH*:

         base64image example.txt example.png